-As of Fall Semester 2015, nearly 600 students lived on campus in residence halls and student apartments.
-Others lived in off-campus housing.
-In spring of 2013, UMC opened the doors to its fifth residence hall - the third to be built since 2006.
+Nearly 600 students live on campus in residence halls and student apartments.
+Others live in off-campus housing.
+In spring of 2013, UMN Crookston opened the doors to its fifth residence hall - the third to be built since 2006.
 Learn more at UMC Residential Life.

 Clubs and Organizations